Anatomy of a Threatening Email

 - First I want you to know that I don’t look at porn.

-And whether you do or not doesn’t have anything to do with their process.
-They say this as a standard threat because so many people do look at porn.
+And whether you do or not, they do not know that information.
+This as a standard threat because so many people do look at porn.
 If you don’t know any better you may think you’ve actually been caught in the act.
 You haven’t.

 - Notice the little “ticks” over several letters?